PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* The rest of the figure is made out of previous scripts - alpha vs dist, alpha vs collisions.

+* I added a ``fig_alpha`` folder under the ``for_article`` folder which contains the code for this figure.
+The first file there is a file that shows the distribution of the alpha shape values for each neuron.

 * We fixed this issue and re-ran the NCD computation.
 This data is in the Sep 5th folder.